by Texas Homesteader ~

-They also have a larger Plant Nanny system that uses repurposed glass wine bottles which is as of this writing ranked #1 Best Selling product in Amazon’s Gardening Pots & Planters category.
+They also have a larger Plant Nanny watering spike that uses repurposed glass wine bottles which is as of this writing ranked #1 Best Selling product in Amazon’s Gardening Pots & Planters category.

 How The Plant Nanny Watering Stake Works

 Now the instructions for this watering stake indicate it’s to be used with a repurposed water bottle.
 But, you know… plastic. (see hatred-of-plastic statement above)

 Luckily my sister, knowing my love of repurposing glass, brought me a bottle from their home that used to contain some sort of cooking oil.
 Hummm… It looks like it’ll fit this Plant Nanny’s screw-on top.
 YES!
 EUREKA!

 Setting Up My Watering Stake